novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 ![subscriber_id.png](https://res.cloudinary.com/dxc6bnman/image/upload/v1688331839/Screenshot_2023-07-03_at_0.02.53_jmkhi3.png)

-Create `notification.service.ts` file and inject Novu provider in class constructor.
+Create `notification.service.ts` file and inject Novu instance in class constructor.
 In `createSubscriber` method we create new subscriber.
 In real app you may want to use this method after user registration.
 Use user's unique identifier from database for `subscriberId`.

 ```ts
 // notification.service.ts